awsdocs/aws-sct-user-guide/doc_source/CHAP_AssessmentReport.Multiserver.md

 1. Enter values for **Project name**, **Location** \(to store reports\), and **Connections file** \(a CSV file\)\.

+1. Choose **Create AWS SCT projects for each source database** to automatically create migration projects after generating the assessment report\.

+1. With the **Create AWS SCT projects for each source database** turned on, you can choose **Add mapping rules to these projects and save conversion statistics for offline use**\.
+In this case, AWS SCT will add mapping rules to each project and save the source database metadata in the project\.
+For more information, see [Running AWS SCT in an offline mode](CHAP_UserInterface.md#CHAP_UserInterface.OfflineMode)\.

 1. Choose **Run**\.

    A progress bar appears indicating the pace of database assessment\.
 The number of target engines can affect the assessment runtime\.